 Such a trail is useful for internal and external audits and, should the situation ever arise, for enforcement agencies who may want to stop by for an “educational” visit.
 If you are visited or audited by the Office of Export Enforcement, the FBI, or another federal agency that has jurisdiction over exporting, software with an audit trail helps you document that your company is doing its due diligence and, if any violations are found, is a strong mitigating factor against penalties.

-Export compliance software gives you a complete, unified look at your entire company’s compliance procedures from beginning to end and presents it in a way that everyone sees the same thing.
+Export compliance software gives you a complete, unified look at your entire company’s compliance procedures from beginning to end and presents it so everyone sees the same thing.
 It captures the effort you’re putting into your export compliance and shows that you’re serious about staying on the right side of regulations.

 Put It All Together with Export Compliance Software